-A: Our trained and licensed staff will collectively review the case of each individual client, and assess what treatment program is right for them.
+Our trained and licensed staff will collectively review each client’s case and assess what treatment program is right for them.
 However, we recommend residential treatment as an essential first step.

 - A photo ID